From Next-Token to Next-Block: A Principled Adaptation Path for Diffusion LLMs: Introduction

 Our contributions are as follows:

-\begin{enumerate} \item We propose a curriculum that smoothly transitions the model from causal ($blocksize=1$) to blockwise bidirectional token generation. \item We design a Context-Causal Attention Mask tailored for this adaptation, which preserves AR knowledge in the context while enabling efficient bidirectional intra-block generation.
-We develop an efficient parallel training strategy that aligns with inference and incorporates an auxiliary AR loss, markedly improving convergence speed and knowledge retention.
-We develop a gradual block growth approach that alleviates the gap between AR and Block-Diffusion models, improving adaptation. \item We demonstrate the effectiveness of our approach with \textsc{NBDiff-7B}, which, after efficient adaptation from its strong AR counterparts, could model \textbf{long contexts} (up to 32K sequence lengths) and perform \textbf{reasoning}, achieving state-of-the-art performance. both \textsc{NBDiff-7B-Base} and \textsc{NBDiff-7B-Instruct} outperform strong baselines like LLaDA~\cite{llada}, Dream~\cite{dream}, and SDAR~\cite{sdar} on general, math, and code benchmarks. \end{enumerate}
+\begin{enumerate} \item After investigation, we propose to view the whole adaptation process under Block-Diffusion for its natural training, inference, and adaptation benefits.
+The transition from AR to DLM is then simply blocksize growth from causal ($blocksize=1$) to target size. \item We propose the Context-Causal mechanism tailored for this adaptation, which preserves AR knowledge in the context while enabling efficient bidirectional intra-block generation.
+We develop an efficient parallel training strategy that aligns with inference and incorporates an auxiliary AR loss.
+We also develop a gradual block growth approach that alleviates the gap between AR and Block-Diffusion models.
+These measures markedly improve adaptation performance. \item We demonstrate the effectiveness of our approach with various models.
+We also propose \textsc{NBDiff-7B}, which, after efficient adaptation from its strong AR counterparts, could model \textbf{long contexts} (up to 32K sequence lengths) and perform \textbf{reasoning}.
+Both \textsc{NBDiff-7B-Base} and \textsc{NBDiff-7B-Instruct} outperform strong baselines like LLaDA~\cite{llada,lladamoe,llada20}, Dream~\cite{dream}, and SDAR~\cite{sdar} on general, math, and code benchmarks (Figure~\ref{fig:radar}), achieving state-of-the-art performance. \end{enumerate}